 Directories for the Journal, Large messages and Paging will be set according to what the HA strategy is.
 If shared store the requesting server will notify the target server of which directories to use.
 If replication is configured then directories will be inherited from the creating server but have the new backups name appended.

 The following table lists all the ha-policy configuration elements for colocated policy:

 request-backup

-If true then the server will request a backup on another node backup-request-retry-interval
+If true then the server will request a backup on another node backup-request-retries backup-request-retry-interval max-backups